10 DAYS Korea Package Tour [Private Tour]

 Tour Hours 09:00 – 18:00

-• Meet with a tour guide at Incheon airport upon arrival and start the tour.
+• Meet with a tour guide at hotel lobby and visit.

 • Gyeongbok Palace: It is the largest palace among the Five Grand Palaces built in Joseon Dynasty.
 Gyeongbokgung Palace was once destroyed by Japan in the early 20th century.
 The palace has been gradually restored since then.(Tuesday: Replaced by Changdeokgung Palace)